 \textbf{Expanding the Neighborhood.} It is a dilemma to define an appropriate $k$ for nearest sample selection, setting it too small, the objective pulls samples that are already very similar in the feature space, and brings about limited performance gain since current representation handles these invariance well, while setting it too large, it would inevitably introduce noisy samples, and pulling these samples would destroy the local similarity constraint and is harmful for general representation.
 To solve this issue, we rely on data mixture to expand the neighborhood space of an anchor based on the selected positive samples.
 The assumption is that the mixed samples act as an interpolation between two samples, and lies in the local neighborhood of the two samples.
 In this way, the generated mixed samples expand the neighbors in the embedding space that current model cannot handle well, and pulling these samples is beneficial for better generalization.

 In particular, we apply CutMix \cite{yun2019cutmix} augmentation, which is widely used as a regularization strategy to train neural networks in fully supervised paradigm.
-Given an anchor sample $\mathbf{x_a}$, and its positive neighbor $\mathbf{x_p} \in \Omega$, the mixed sample $\mathbf{\hat{x}}$ is generated as follows:
+Given an anchor sample $\mathbf{x}_a$, and its positive neighbor $\mathbf{x}_{p} \in \Omega$, the mixed sample $\mathbf{\hat{x}}$ is generated as follows:

 where $\mathbf{M} \in \{0,1\}^{W\times H}$ is a binary mask that has the same size as $\mathbf{x}_a$, and indicates where to drop out the region in $\mathbf{x}_a$ and replaced with a randomly selected patch from $\mathbf{x}_p$, and $W,H$ denotes the width and height of an image, respectively. $\mathbf{1}$ is a binary mask filled with ones, and $\odot$ is the element-wise multiplication operation.
-For mask $\mathbf{M}$ generation, we simply follow the setting in \cite{yun2019cutmix}.
-Note that different from CutMix used in fully supervised learning that randomly select two images for mixing and change the corresponding labels accordingly, we intentionally sample those similar samples and ensure that the generated samples lie in the local neighborhood of the two samples.
+For mask $\mathbf{M}$ generation, we simply follow the setting in \cite{yun2019cutmix}, and do not carefully tune the parameters.
+Note that different from CutMix used in fully supervised learning that randomly selects two images for mixing and changes the corresponding labels accordingly, we only sample those similar samples and ensure that the generated samples lie in the local neighborhood of the anchor.

 The mixed samples $\mathbf{\hat{x}}$ is treated as a new positive sample, and pulled together with $\mathbf{x}_a$ and $\mathbf{x}_p$ accordingly:

 where $\lambda$ is a combination ratio that determines the cropped area for CutMix operation, and is sampled from beta distribution Beta$(\alpha,\alpha)$ with parameter $\alpha$ ($\alpha=1$).
 The final loss function can be formulated as :